B-Trees (Part 1)

 On-Disk Structure and Layout

-There are two types of APFS B-Tree node objects, and their layer differs slightly: B-Tree Root Node Objects and B-Tree Node Objects.
+There are two types of APFS B-Tree node objects, and their layout differs slightly: B-Tree Root Node Objects and B-Tree Node Objects.
 Traversal of APFS B-Trees must start from a Root Node Object because nodes only store references to their children, not their siblings.

 Structure of a Root B-Tree Node